Requeté: Reformatting (1930–1931)

 When the 1930 fall of the Primo regime removed limitations on public activity the Carlists voiced their relief after the end of "seis añox largos de silencio impuestos por una Dictadura".
 Scholars claim that the entire movement was at its lowest point ever, though none of the sources consulted provides estimates as to the state of Requeté at the moment.
 The information available suggests the organization languished as few isolated and rather inactive cells, engaged mostly in resumption of party propaganda and religious activities; there were attempts to return to the old format with renewed excursionist or sporting bids.
 Most news of requeté activity, scarce as they were, came traditionally either from Catalonia or Levante.
-The latter region was somewhat privileged as this is where the party leader, marqués de Villores, resided; at times he appeared in public with the local Valencian leader, Pelayo Beltrán Ripollés.
+The latter region was somewhat privileged as this is where the party leader, marqués de Villores, resided; at times he appeared in public with the local Valencian requeté leader, Pelayo Beltrán Ripollés.

 In May 1930 Don Jaime called the Carlist leaders to Paris and set up Comité de Acción.
 Historians speculate that as the situation in Spain was getting increasingly fragile, the claimant acted with a view to future violent developments; some maintain that "revitalization of shock groups was key concern" for him at the time.
 However, there was no follow up visible.
 A study on Catalan Carlism of the early 1930s does not contain a single paragraph on any attempt to revitalize the requeté structures in the region in 1930–1931; the only evidence of focus on the organization was Cruz de la Legitimidad Proscrita, the high Carlist honor the claimant conferred upon Beltrán.
 When in April 1931 the monarchy collapsed and Republic was declared, Requeté continued to stagnate with no apparent direction.
 In the summer of 1931 the Carlist executive engaged in talks with the Alfonsists and army generals about an anti-Republican coup, but given shortage of resources, they realized ruritanian nature of any such attempt.